neoki07/gibra/README.md

-# git-co
+# gibra

-`git-co` is a command-line tool that replaces the `git checkout <BRANCH_NAME>` command, enabling you to switch branches by selecting from the list of branch names.
+`gibra` is a command-line tool that replaces the `git checkout <BRANCH_NAME>` command, enabling you to switch branches by selecting from the list of branch names.

 ## Features